pedros89/Turning-Projector-ON-OFF-and-Switching-images-with-Capacitive-Sensor-and-Raspberry-Pi/README.md

 Personalization:
 - customize the images you want to project
+- decide which is going to be the image folder for your images
-- customize the time between needed to turn the projector ON/OFF
+- customize the time used to turn the projector ON/OFF
+- customize the time between touches on the capacitive sensor

+Script:
+- final script is projector_app.py
+- term_projector_app.py is a script with different just settings you can use the program Cron to have this script always running on Raspberry Pi

 Important libraries used in this project:
 - cv2     library used for loading and having setting the images full screen